Baaghi (2000 film): Plot

 Raja is in love with a nightclub dancer, Rani.
-Rani gets Raja a job as a security guard in a Hotel run by Vikram.
+Rani gets Raja a job as a security guard in a hotel run by Vikram.
 Raja's life turns haywire when Manubhai falls for Rani and tries to get her at any cost.
-Rani instead of falling prey to his lusty charms prefers to kill herself.
+Rani, instead of falling prey to his lusty charms, prefers to kill herself.
 Raja then turns into a professional killer in Vikram's gang.
-Raja comes across Soorya (master Rohan) who idolizes him as his hero and even adopts his lifestyle.
+Raja comes across Soorya (master Rohan), who idolizes him as his hero and even adopts his lifestyle.
 Soorya grows up and falls in love with Vikram's sister Kiran.
-Initially Raja encourages Soorya, but when he learns that the girl is Kiran, he advises Soorya to relent, but in vain.
+Initially, Raja encourages Soorya, but when he learns that the girl is Kiran, he advises Soorya to relent, but in vain.
 Raja also tries to pacify Vikram, but in vain.
 Raja becomes a rebel with a cause, mainly to protect love.
-Raja tries to get Soorya and Kiran marriage but just after becoming husband wife, Raja and Vikram kill each other.
+Raja tries to get Soorya and Kiran married but just after becoming husband and wife, Raja and Vikram kill each other.
 The movie ends with everybody crying for Raja and Vikram.